Porzire/CSCI-3130-T12-Project/README.txt

 - Certain mobile browsers have problems with the "Add" page.
 In our experience, Chrome may not recognize that Food/Sport has been selected and Firefox sometimes requires multiple clicks of the desired button in order to register.
+  [Works as expected when accessing from a computer]

+- On certain phones with different resolutions, the chart on the "History" page will not line up with your mobile browser.
+  [Works as expected when accessing from a computer]

+- On mobile devices, logging out and logging in without refreshing the browser will
+  display the previous user's information.
+  [Works as expected when accessing from a computer]